 Starting Seeds in Soil from the Garden

-You certainly could use soil right from your garden, to start seedlings indoors.
-However, garden soil comes with 2 major disadvantages.
+You certainly could use soil right from your garden to start seedlings indoors, but garden soil comes with 2 major disadvantages:

 - Lack of drainage: Garden soil tends to be somewhat heavy and without tilling, either by you, earthworms, or other insects, it begins to compact after several waterings.
 This compaction is especially hard on the tender roots of young seedlings just getting established.

 A soilless mix gives you more control.
-Besides being free of disease and other contaminates, you can blend ingredients for preferred drainage, water retention, and air space.
+Besides being free of disease and other contaminants, you can blend ingredients for preferred drainage, water retention, and airspace.
 It is also lighter in weight, which you’ll appreciate when you have to move the pots outdoors.

 Most soilless mixes are predominantly sphagnum peat moss.
 Sphagnum peat is lightweight and inexpensive.
 Just as importantly, it’s well draining yet water retentive.
 Granted, until you get the peat thoroughly moistened, the particles can be very unpleasant to work with.
 Peat is also on the acidic side, and most seed starting mixes have a soil pH around 5.8, which is fine for starting most seeds.